amylour/irish_wildlife_matchup/README.md

 ### **How to deploy**

 GitHub was used to deploy the website.
-These were the steps taken to acheive this:
+These were the steps taken to achieve this:

 1. Login to GitHub account.
-2. Navigate to the project repository, irish-wildlife-matchup.
+2. Navigate to the project repository, [irish-wildlife-matchup](https://github.com/amylour/irish_wildlife_matchup).
 3. Click the Settings button near the top of the page.
 4. In the left-hand menu, find and click on the Pages button.
-5. In the Source section, choose 'main' from the drop-down, select branch menu.
+5. In the Source section, choose 'main' from the drop-down, and select branch menu.
 6. Select 'root' from the drop-down folder menu.
 7. Click 'Save' and after a few moments the project will have been made live and a link is visible at the top of the page.